gstinoco/GFD-Diffusion/README.md

 ![Approximate and Theoretical solutions of the problem on ENG region](/Results/Clouds/ENG_3.png)

 ## Description :memo:
-This repository proposes a way to make an approximation to the Poisson Equation in two dimensions over regions that can range from regular (CUA) to highly irregular (ENG).
+This repository proposes a way to make an approximation to Diffusion Equation in two dimensions over regions that can range from regular (CUA) to highly irregular (ENG).

 For this, the proposed solution uses a Generalized Finite Differences Method for the numerical solution over all the regions on:<br>
 1. Logically Rectangular Meshes.
 2. Triangulations.
-3. Irregular clouds of points.
+3. Unstructured clouds of points.

 Cuitzeo Lake Region                                           | Cuitzeo Lake Structured Grid :------------------------------------------------------------:|:------------------------------------------------------------: